Outreach Monks

 When we look at pages ranking between positions 11 and 30 for competitive keywords, the pattern is consistent.
 The content is well-written.
 Keyword targeting is correct.
 On-page SEO is in reasonable shape.
 Technical health is not the issue.

 What separates those pages from the ones above them is almost always authority.
-The top-ranking pages have more referring domains, stronger editorial backlinks, and more external trust signals flowing directly to the ranking URL.
+The top-ranking pages have more referring domains vs backlinks ratios working in their favour — stronger editorial backlinks and more external trust signals flowing directly to the ranking URL.
 The stuck pages have relevance but not enough authority to cross the threshold.

 This is the part most ranking guides skip.
 They cover the basics thoroughly and stop there.
 The sites that actually move rankings are the ones that build on top of the basics with consistent authority signals.